zhangxiang-planet/orbital_coverage/README.md

 ## Quick examples

-1. Student A wishes to investigate the exoplanet Kepler-42 c.
+1. *Student A wishes to investigate the exoplanet Kepler-42 c*.

 Although one could attempt to use the tool just with the exoplanet's name, it's essential to provide at least two input arguments: the target name and the field name.